-The Department of Business Management is offering up to three PhD scholarships to start in the academic year 2018-19.
-The term of the scholarships is three years.
-Successful candidates will be expected to make a contribution to activities in the Department in return for a fee-waiver, an annual maintenance allowance (currently set at £14,553 for 2017-18) and a research support allowance of £2,250 over the registered period of study.
+The Department of Business Management is offering up to two PhD scholarships to start in the academic year 2019-2020.
+The term of the scholarship is three years.
+The scholarship covers fees and successful candidates will receive an annual maintenance allowance (set at £15,009 for 2019/20) and a research support allowance of £2,250 over the registered period of study.
 In addition, full-time scholarship holders are normally offered an opportunity to undertake at least 20 hours of paid teaching support each academic year.

 We would welcome applications in any of the project areas which are listed below (please note that applicants should submit an application for only one project):

 MA1.
 Consumers’ online gaming addiction in the leisure consumption industry

 There is growing concern that online game gambling causes significant potential harm for some individuals and for society.
 Online game gambling purchase is a momentum-oriented accomplishment which nourishes interactive sociality and high immersion.
 This study will explore consumers’ online gaming addiction and the influence of potential mediating factors by employing marketing and psychological theories (e.g., attributional and guilt) in the leisure consumption industry.
 (Potential supervisors: Babak Taheri and Nigel Caldwell)

 Tourists increasingly seek physical, emotional and intellectual stimulation with experience industry, which provide them a memorable experience.
 Games are capable of creating such powerful experiences in constructed alternative worlds though emotional involvement, anticipation, challenge, accomplishment and playfulness, all the aspects that can make an experience memorable in real life.
 Gamification has a potential to bring experience innovation to tourism.
 Thus, this study aims to explore gamification in tourism services and innovation.
 (Potential supervisors: Babak Taheri and Agnessa Shpakova)